thejimbirch/migrate_remove/README.md

 # Migrate Remove

 Drupal 8 Module that removes database polution added by Migrate modules.
-This module was written by David Lohmeyer.
+The code in this module was written by David Lohmeyer.

 http://www.lohmeyer.rocks/blog/2017/06/20/0085-clean-database-pollution-migrate-drupal-module